-- 1. All international requests for permanent accreditation must be made online through the online accreditation system on the FIA website. - Applications for a permanent media pass must be received in a timely manner.
+- 1. All I requests for permanent accreditation must be made online through the Accreditation Management System on the FIA website. - 2.
+Applications for a permanent media pass must be received in a timely manner.
 Applications which are late may not be considered.
-Permanent pass applications for the 2023 FIA Formula One World Championship will open in December 2022 and will close on January 31 2023. - 3.
+Permanent pass applications for the 2025 FIA Formula One World Championship will open in December 2024 and will close on January 31 2025. - 3.
 Applications must meet all relevant criteria, including the Accreditation Principles and the Accreditation Criteria set out above.
-In addition, the following criteria apply:
+In addition, the following criteria apply: - a.

-- a.
 To qualify for a permanent journalist's credential the applicant must have attended at least 14 Championship events during the previous year's Championship.
-Only in cases FIA accepts as force majeure the number of events may be lower than 14. - To qualify for a permanent photographer's credential the applicant must have attended at least 14 Championship events during the previous year's Championship.
+Only in cases FIA accepts as force majeure the number of events may be lower than 14. - b.
+To qualify for a permanent photographer's credential the applicant must have attended at least 14 Championship events during the previous year's Championship.
 Only in cases FIA accepts as force majeure the number of events may be lower than 14. - c.
 Additionally, to qualify for a permanent photographer's pass, a significant number of photographs must have been published editorially in the media during the previous year's Championship in the name of the applicant (generic photo galleries are not considered). - d.
-To qualify for a permanent website credential the representative journalist of the website must have attended and reported on at least 14 events during the previous Championship season.
+To qualify for a permanent website credential the representative of the website must have attended and reported on at least 14 events during the previous Championship season.
 All supporting material, including proof of coverage, as listed in the online application, must be uploaded to the application under the 'supporting documents' section. - 4.
 Requests must include a formal application letter written on the applicant's letterhead.
 This letter must be signed by the editor or a senior member of the editorial staff.
 Requests signed by clerical staff will not be accepted.
-This letter must include: - a. the name(s) of the representative(s) who will be covering the event(s); - b. the photocopy of the official national press card(s) (where applicable) of the representative(s) who will be covering the event(s); - c. the job title(s) of the representative(s) (journalist(s) and/or photographer(s); - d. information on the publication (such as circulation, readership, frequency, etc); - e. an original copy of the publication (only to be supplied on request or for first-time applicants); - f. a formal undertaking from the editor to publish a report related to the event concerned and an indication as to when this report will be published; - g. written confirmation that the accredited party and / or the journalist/photographer to whom the credential has been allocated has not applied or will not apply for additional FIA passes for any other purposes, including journalism for Television and Radio networks (unless previously agreed with the FIA).
+This letter must include: - a. the name(s) of the representative(s) who will be covering the event(s); - b. the photocopy of the official national press card(s) (where applicable) of the representative(s) who will be covering the event(s); - c. the job title(s) of the representative(s) (journalist(s) and/or photographer(s)); - d. information on the publication (such as circulation, readership, frequency, etc); - e. an original copy of the publication (only to be supplied on request or for first-time applicants); - f. written confirmation that the accredited party and / or the journalist/photographer to whom the credential has been allocated has not applied or will not apply for additional FIA passes for any other purposes, including journalism for Television and Radio networks (unless previously agreed with the FIA).

-Note: 'd', 'e' and 'g' do not apply to the major international press agencies.
+Note: 'd'and 'e' do not apply to the major international press agencies.